kalbasit/kalbas.it/content/about.md

 be it a one-off script or a large project, are available on my [GitHub account][my-github].

-In my free time, I like to spend time with my family.

 # Background

 I've started learning development at the age 12 in Lebanon.
 I owned a Casio